dotnet/source-build/Documentation/RepoApi.md

 #### Detecting build from source

-The first parameter used by source-build will be a value indicating whether the build is being performed in "source only" mode.
-This means repos cannot use tools/packages/references that haven't already been built by the current build.

-`-p:DotNetBuildFromSource=true`

-Some repos build more projects than is necessary to build the .NET Core stack.
+Some repos build more projects than are necessary to build the .NET Core stack.
 For example, the `dotnet/roslyn` repo builds the C# compiler, which is needed, but it also builds Visual Studio extensions, which aren't needed.
 These VS extensions cannot be built without using an external dependency on tooling that isn't available when building from source.

+In order to tell repos that these projects shouldn't be built, source-build will pass the following parameter

+`-p:DotNetBuildFromSource=true`

 #### Available tools